This is a guided mp3 audio for the “I Am” Meditation, also know as I Am That I Am Meditation. It is a type of Self-Enquiry meditation technique.

-Meditation is the art of controlling your attention.
+Meditation is the art of mastering your attention (full definition).
 While in most styles of meditation we focus our attention on a certain object—either external or internal, gross or subtle—in Self-Enquiry (which is another name for I Am meditation) we focus the attention on the perceiving consciousness.
 This is the awareness that is behind attention itself, and that underlies all our experience.

 Discover all that you are not – body, feelings, thoughts, time, space, this or that – nothing concrete or abstract, which you perceive, can be you.
 The very act of perceiving shows that you are not what you perceive. – Nisargadatta Maharaj

 In this page you will find two versions of this meditation: one in the YouTube video below, and another as an audio-only podcast episode.

 For more free guided meditations, visit this page.